Lions SEE

 Hearing Exams and Hearing Assitive Devices

 The Middletown Lions Club works with individuals who have hearing disabilities by providing free audio exams and hearing assistive devices for those who qualify.
-Please contact us if you have a need.
+Please contact us if you have a need for our services and we will work with you to see if you qualify.

 Used Eyeglass and Hearing Aid Collection